jwstegemann/fritz2/www/src/pages/docs/45_EventHandling.md

 ```

 The user can now click on the button.
 The expected result is:
-- a log message in the console: `stopPropagation clicked!` - nothing more!
+- a log message in the console: `stopImmediatePropagation clicked!` - nothing more!

 The difference becomes obvious now: All listeners following the `stopImmediatePropagation` call will not get any of the
 emitted values.
 Additionally, the bubbling also is stopped, so no handlers of any parent-elements will be called.